Category: Information

 “A Second Helping”

-Their food collections have now totaled more than two hundred and ninety-eight thousand (307,000) pounds of food since the program began in June of 2005.
+Their food collections have now totaled more than three hundred and seventeen thousand (317,000) pounds of food since the program began in June of 2005.
 Hunger exists everywhere in this country; join them in the fight to help end hunger in Brunswick County.

 Who

-A Second Helping is a volunteer organization that does a transfer of food program and is beginning its twentieth year this June.
+A Second Helping is a volunteer organization that does a transfer of food program and is beginning its twenty-first year this June.

 What